The Role of the Claims Pipeline

 Authorizing the claims requester—This stage is used by the claims engine to issue permit or deny claims based on whether the token requester is allowed to obtain a token for the given relying party or not.
 However, before this can occur the authorization rules that make up either the issuance authorization rule set or the delegation authorization rule set for a relying party trust are ran.

 Issuing outgoing claims—This stage is used to issue outgoing claims and send them along the pipeline where they will be packaged into a security token.
 However, before this can occur the issuance rules that make up the issuance transform rule set for a relying party trust are ran, which will determine what claims will be issued as outgoing claims.

 All three stages above perform claims rules processing but use a different set of rules.
-As described above, each stage has an associated set of rules based on either the issuer of the incoming claims (the acceptance rules) or the target service for which the claimincludes are being issued (authorization and issuance rules).
+As described above, each stage has an associated set of rules based on either the issuer of the incoming claims (the acceptance rules) or the target service for which the claims/token are being issued (authorization and issuance rules).

 Claims are token-agnostic but are transmitted over the network encapsulated in security tokens.
 The claim rules operate over claims regardless of the format of the incoming or outgoing security token.

 Claims rules contain the administrator-defined logic by which the claims engine will accept the incoming claims, authorize claims based on the requester’s identity and issue claims that are needed by a relying party.
 Ultimately, it is the claims engine that determines what claims will go into the security token that will be issued after the claim has been flowed through the claims pipeline.

 As shown in the following illustration, the claims pipeline is responsible for the entire end-to-end process of flowing a claim through the various pipeline stages in order to end up with an issued claim that will be sent over a relying party trust.
 The outgoing claim in the illustration represents the issued claim.